ValerioLyndon/mkbfox/README.md

 I've seen many people complaining about touch-first apps, since they require users to lift their hands off the keyboard and then use the touchpad or mouse, thereby.....making them suffer, I guess?
 But anyway, this theme has __NO CAPTION BUTTONS__.
 So, Min, Max, Close?
 Poof!
 Gone!
 Although you can still control the browser using the buttons on the toolbar, keystrokes are always available.

+## IAQ: Infrequently Asked Questions

+> There is nowhere for me to drag the window.

+Right click on the menu icon or in the empty space tabs fill up and choose `Customize toolbar...`.
+From there you can add any number of extra `Flexible Space` sections to your top bar which will enable you to drag the window around.

+> The colours are wrong.

+Go to your Firefox theme settings (`about:addons`. you'll see the `Theme` tab) and `Enable` the default Mozilla-created `Dark` theme.
+If the colours are still wrong, open a GitHub issue.